jyron/wikiscrape/README.md

 # WikiScraper Collection
 A collection of user interactive programs that collect data from various sources, then present to users in a command line interface.

-Created using BeautifulSoup4 and requests and PIL and bytesIO
+Created using BeautifulSoup4, requests, PIL, and bytesIO

 ## Projects
 - <b>Wikiscrape.py:</b> Searches wikipedia for Major U.S Cities.
 Prints summaries, section by section, at users request.